SeldonIO/seldon-core/docs/source/contents/drift/index.md

 :language: yaml
 ```

-Usually you would run these model in an asynchronous part of a Pipeline, i.e. they are not connected to the output of the Pipeline which defines the synchronous path.
-For example the CIFAR10 image detection example uses a pipeline as shown below:
+Usually you would run these models in an asynchronous part of a Pipeline, i.e. they are not connected to the output of the Pipeline which defines the synchronous path.
+For example, the CIFAR-10 image detection example uses a pipeline as shown below:

 ```{literalinclude} ../../../../samples/pipelines/cifar10.yaml
 :language: yaml